 Proponents of evolutionary debunking arguments in ethics often help their case by drawing analogies with familiar examples of epistemic luck.
 I ask whether epistemic luck is in the end helpful to the debunker's case, or whether the support from luck-based considerations derives from a conflation of epistemically benign and epistemically problematic forms of luck.
 I conclude that the answer to this question hinges on the precise details of the correct empirical theory of the evolutionary origins of ethical belief.

-Is the possible that relative
+Is it possible that relative

 naturalness (in Lewis's sense) is perfectly

 natural?
-I outline an argument that it is not, which is inspired by Sider's 'Purity' constraint.
+I consider an argument that it is not, which is inspired by Sider's 'Purity' constraint.
 Distinguishing between what I call 'horizontal' and 'vertical' conceptions of naturalness, however, shows that Purity does not necessarily rule out perfectly natural relative naturalness.